 We are already seeing the catastrophic effects of the pandemic on our national and local economy.
 I welcome many of the urgent welfare reforms the Government has announced, but I believe they must be much more radical.
-Workers in the arts, in hospitality and service industries have already seen a drastic loss in income.
-The Government must provide them with financial stability in the form of temporary universal basic income.
+There is an urgent need for flexible targeted support for the industries most at risk, such as the arts and hospitality, to save jobs.
+Full guidance for the Government’s current schemes can be found here

-If you are a PAYE employee, the Government has committed to paying 80% of your salary whilst on furlough.
-You should speak with your employer as soon as you can about this.
+If you are a PAYE employee, the government has committed to contribute towards your salary if you work at least 33% of your usual hours.
+Your employer should discuss this with you if you are still on furlough and have been unable to return to work.
+If not, you should speak with your employer as soon as you can about this.
 If you have any difficulties with your employer or accessing the scheme please email me at email@example.com

 If you are unable to access these schemes, or awaiting payment through the self-employed scheme, the Government is advising you to apply for Universal Credit.
-I would encourage you to look at the Citizen’s Advice Bureau’s specialist guidance here.
-Despite vociferous opposition, there is still a completely unacceptable five week wait to receive Universal Credit so it is important to apply as soon as there are changes in your circumstances.
+I would encourage you to look at the Citizens’ Advice Bureau’s specialist guidance here.
+If your employer has contacted you to discuss redundancy or any changes to your pay or contracted hours, I would encourage you to contact ACAS for free independent advice here.

-Please do get in touch if you have any problems with your applications to the DWP, and I will do my best to help.
+Please do get in touch if you have any problems, and I will do my best to help.